lhnguyen102/cuTAGI/docs/autoapi/pytagi/nn/base_layer/index.rst

    This class acts as a Python wrapper for the C++ backend, exposing layer attributes and methods for managing layer information, device placement, and parameters.

+   Initializes the BaseLayer with a C++ backend instance.

    .. py:method:: to_cuda()